ethereum-optimism/infra/op-conductor-ops/README.md

 2. **Sequencers**: This section defines the sequencers for each network.
 Again, there is an example sequencer configuration for `op-network-1` and a blank sequencer configuration for `op-network-N`.

-Is is recommended to update the network name and sequencer names for your specifc configuration in the toml object declaration
+Is is recommended to update the network name and sequencer names for your specific configuration in the toml object declaration

 ### Config Usage